dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 You know, sometimes actually having the incorrect.

+# Chapter 10

+And this term turned out to be worse than the other 12 terms put together.

+Um, in fact, we could not estimate this term.

+Um, and we tried for a few more months

+uh, and all different permutations and there was always this one thing

+one term that we could not control.

+Um, and so like, um, this was very frustrating.

+Um, but because we had already invested months and months of effort into this already

+um, we stuck at this.

+We, we tried increasingly desperate things and

+and crazy things.

+Um, and after two years, we found an approach which is actually somewhat different by quite a bit from our initial

+um, strategy, which did actually, didn't generate these problematic terms and

+and, and actually solved the problem.

+So we, we solved the pr- problem after two years.

+But if we hadn't had that initial full storm of nearly solving the problem

+we would have given up by month two or something

+and, and worked on an easier problem.

+Um, yeah, if we had known it would take two years

+not sure we would've started the project.

+You know, sometimes actually having the incorrect.

 ..

 you know, it's, it's like Columbus traveling to the New Y- New World.